 My daughter walks along the big pond in front of Balboa Park's Botanical Building.

 Exploring Balboa Park grounds is a free and lovely thing to do outside in San Diego, especially if you can catch a special event like a free performance at Spreckels Organ Pavilion.
-Remember that the beautiful Japanese Friendship Garden is open.
+Remember to visit the beautiful Japanese Friendship Garden.

-If you have time to dine al fresco, Panama 66 and the Tea Pavilion are my favorite places to eat in the park anyway — both have only outside seating.
+If you have time to dine al fresco, Panama 66 and the Tea Pavilion are my favorite places to eat in the park and both have only outside seating.

 A sea lion sunbathes on the shore of Boomer Beach in La Jolla.